PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 Our features component should now be utilizing our Strapi data.

-We do have to make one more change in the `page.tsx` file make our code to dynamically display our **blocks** based on what we are getting from our response.
+We do have to make one more change in the `page.tsx` file to make our code dynamically display our blocks based on what we get from our response.

-To accomplish this, we will create a new function called `blockRenderer`.
-We will defined it here in the `page.tsx` file.
+To accomplish this, we will create a new function called `blockRenderer` and define it in the `page.tsx` file.

 ```jsx
 function blockRenderer(block: any) {